Madison Scott: WNBA

 On April 14, 2025, Scott was selected 14th overall by the Dallas Wings in the 2025 WNBA draft.
 On May 11, she was waived by the Wings, before the regular season began on May 16.

-Washington Mystics (2025–present)
+Washington Mystics (2025-2026)

 On August 14, 2025, Scott signed a seven-day contract with the Washington Mystics.
 She made her debut on August 15 in an 88–84 win over the Indiana Fever, playing 6 minutes off the bench, including the final seconds of a one-possession game.
 She eventually finished the season with the Mystics, appearing in 9 games and averaging 1.6 points in 5.2 minutes per game.

+Scott attended the Mystics training camp in April and May of 2026, but the team waived her on May 6, 2026 before the start of the regular season.
+She played in the teams' two preseason games.

+New York Liberty (2026)

+On September 3, 2026, the New York Liberty announced that they had signed Scott to a developmental player contract.

 Overseas

 Scott signed with Geas Basket of the Lega Basket Femminile for the 2025–26 season.